-Amounts owed by Group undertakings are unsecured, interest bearing and repayable on demand.
-The variable interest rate is in accordance with the Group's intercompany lending agreements.
-During 2022, the standard lending agreements within the Group were revised to take account of global benchmark interest rate reform.
-Prior to 1 December 2021, the applicable rate was based on LIBOR and with effect from this date it is based on the Secured Overnight Financing Rate ("SOFR").
+Included within amounts owed by Group undertakings is an amount of £37,596,079 (2021: £28,776,000) which is unsecured, interest bearing and repayable on demand.
+The interest rate is in accordance with the Group's intercompany lending agreements.
+During 2021, the standard lending agreements within the Group were revised to take account of global benchmark interest rate reform.
+Prior to 1 August 2021 the applicable rate was based on the LIBOR and with effect from this date it is based on SONIA.
 Management consider the replacement rates in the revised intercompany agreement to be economically equivalent to those used previously.
 The impact of the change in rates was not significant to the Company.
 Other amounts owed by Group undertakings are unsecured, interest free and repayable on demand.